 Zoom runs on a freemium model.
 It is a business model that offers basic features to a user at no cost and charges a premium for advanced features.
 The term freemium is attributed to Jarid Lukin of Alacra, a corporate information and workflow tool provider, who coined it in 2006.
 The practice, however, dates from the 1980s.

 This model is extremely popular among software applications as it has the advantage of acquiring a large set of initial users, especially when there’s no cost associated with trying out an app or a service, as most people are willing to take a new app or service for a spin, giving the company an easy way to acquire potential users and study their usage behavior.

-Manier times, even if the user doesn’t upgrade or purchase premium services, the company can still make money by collecting their user information and data, showing them targeted ads.
+Manier times, even if the user doesn’t upgrade or purchase premium services, the company can still make money by collecting their user information and data, and showing them targeted ads.
 However, free users may never convert to paid users if the product is not up to the mark.
-Having too many features can also prevent users from upgrading to a premium version.
+Too many features can prevent users from upgrading to a premium version.

-The features that users are generally provided within the premium services include extra storage, more flexibility or time allowed on the app, and customizations.
+Users generally provide features within the premium services, including extra storage, more flexibility or time allowed on the app, and customizations.
 Users are also offered additional personalized or customer service associated with an account.
 To learn the Freemium model in detail and how Canva is leveraging the freemium model, check out this story.